isomerpages/ogp-scamshield-suite/index.md

       button: or check using the scamshield app
       url: www.scamshield.gov.sg
   - infopic:
-      title: Keep safer with the ScamShield App
+      title: Keep safe with the ScamShield App
       id: infopic
       description: The ScamShield App blocks calls from numbers known to be used in illegal activities.
 It also filters or alerts you to suspicious SMSes.